 These activities will keep you productive AND give you amazing skin.

 Remember that new makeup product you always wanted to try but never got a chance to?
 How about finally taking the time to organise the bathroom cabinet or adding more digits to me-time with longer showers and at-home facials?
-With these beauty tips and quarantine activities, you’ll never feel lethargic at home.
+With these beauty tips and home activities, you’ll never feel lethargic in your crib.

 Take longer showers